 - Outdoor Hospitality can continue to operate for customers who are unable to provide evidence of COVID-19 vaccination or immunity following recovery. - Customers remain seated at their table except when availing of the food counter service, using the toilet, paying, arriving and departing. - Customers can avail of both table service and service from a food service counter (e.g. BBQ, buffet or other self service food provision).
-See operational requirements for Food Counter Service - Self-Service Carvery/Buffet. - Customers are not permitted to access bar counters to order beverages or for seating. - A maximum of 6 persons aged 13 or over are permitted at a table.
-This limit of 6 does not include accompanying children aged 12 or younger.
-The total combined capacity at a table cannot exceed 15 overall (max.
-6 persons aged 13 and over). - Physical distancing of at least 1 metre should be maintained between people seated at tables. - Physical distancing of a minimum of 1 metre is required between the outer edges of the party (back of chair to back of chair). - COVID-19 Contact Tracing is required. - Infection Prevention Control measures such as ventilation, physical distancing, cleaning, face coverings, maintaining good hand and respiratory hygiene and staying at home if feeling unwell should be adhered to. - Face coverings should be worn by customers at all times other than when seated at their table. - Face masks must be worn by staff in customer facing roles.
+See operational requirements for Food Counter Service - Self-Service Carvery/Buffet. - Customers are not permitted to access bar counters to order beverages or for seating. - A maximum of 15 people including no more than 10 adults may be seated at a table. - COVID-19 Contact Tracing is required. - Infection Prevention Control measures such as ventilation, physical distancing, cleaning, face coverings, maintaining good hand and respiratory hygiene and staying at home if feeling unwell should be adhered to. - Face coverings should be worn by customers at all times other than when seated at their table. - Face masks must be worn by staff in customer facing roles. - The outdoor area should be controlled and manned by employees ensuring a managed flow.

-- The outdoor area must be controlled and manned by employees ensuring a managed flow. - Live music and performances are permitted in outdoor hospitality settings, subject to adherence with all relevant COVID-19 guidance.
-Please note that the performance area must be a minimum of 2 metres\ from the customers.
-Further guidance on the safe presentation of music and other performances can be found at HERE. - Multiple tables can be booked in an outdoor area. - Intermingling between tables is not permitted. - Premises must be clear of all customers by 11.30pm.
+- Live music and performances may take place in outdoor hospitality settings, on a seated basis only, subject to adherence with all relevant COVID-19 guidance.
+Please note that there should be physical distancing between performance area and the customers.
+Further guidance on the safe presentation of music and other performances can be found at HERE. - Multiple tables can be booked in an outdoor area. - Intermingling between tables is not permitted.